iPhone: "jailbreak or not to jailbreak?"

 Here is the question that haunts many people struggling with the infamous iPhone, to unlock (jailbreak) or less?

 What are actually the advantages and disadvantages of this choice?

-- Add Cydia (alternative to the App store)
+- Add Cydia (reciprocating the App store)

 - Unblocking a bluetooth for data transfer via the upcoming release of iBlueNove (ex iBluetooth) of MeDevil

 - Enter a firewall (blacklist) for handling calls / sms / mms incoming

 - Add useful features to native applications such as SMS Helper (displays a character counter input when writing a text message)

 - Change the 'APN of your phone provider to not run into unwanted charges on its rechargeable

 - For 3Gs with new iBoot, inability to restart the iPhone without having to go back to a jailbreak with blackra1n